skiadas/SoftwareDevelopmentPracticumCourse/activities/activity7-3isp.md

 - Interfaces have more in common with their clients, not their implementers.
 - **physical coupling** and **logical coupling**.
--"Inheritance is the strongest of the physical couplings but the weakest of the logical couplings".
+- "Inheritance is the strongest of the physical couplings but the weakest of the logical couplings".

 **19:35-21:00**